Alejogb1/job-board/blog-data/how-to-collect-inputs-that-are-not-in-training-phrases.md

 id: "how-to-collect-inputs-that-are-not-in-training-phrases"
 ---

-alright, so you're facing the classic "how do i handle stuff my model hasn't seen before" problem. i've been down this road more times than i care to remember. it's like, you meticulously train this fantastic natural language processing (nlp) model, feeding it gigabytes of perfectly crafted data, and then it encounters a totally new phrase and just stares back blankly. it's frustrating, i get it.
+, so you're facing the classic "how do i handle stuff my model hasn't seen before" problem. i've been down this road more times than i care to remember. it's like, you meticulously train this fantastic natural language processing (nlp) model, feeding it gigabytes of perfectly crafted data, and then it encounters a totally new phrase and just stares back blankly. it's frustrating, i get it.

 let's break down how i typically approach this, keeping it simple and, as much as possible, away from the mystical black box side of machine learning.

-first off, let's be clear: no model, no matter how advanced, will perfectly understand *everything*. that’s not how these things work. we're talking about statistical approximations, pattern recognition, not some form of actual comprehension. therefore, a key concept is understanding we need ways to handle the *unknown*, gracefully.
+first off, let's be clear: no model, no matter how advanced, will perfectly understand _everything_. that’s not how these things work. we're talking about statistical approximations, pattern recognition, not some form of actual comprehension. therefore, a key concept is understanding we need ways to handle the _unknown_, gracefully.

 my first instinct is not to throw more data at it right away, that's usually the knee-jerk reaction, instead, let's evaluate how our pipeline is dealing with out-of-vocabulary (oov) inputs. usually, this involves a few techniques i've found effective in my past escapades in building conversational interfaces.